 A wire transfer is an option that is especially appropriate for bringing larger sums of money to Germany.
 This may be useful to you if you choose to transfer your funds on a quarterly basis or only once or twice per semester.
-The AYF office staff will assist you with the procedures at the receiving bank, the Volksbank in Freiburg, but it would be wise to speak to your U.S. bank prior to departure about its procedures and fees for wire transfers.
+The AYF office staff will assist you with the procedures at the receiving bank.
+The Volksbank in Freiburg has a special routing sheet available for such transactions from the U.S. that is available from the AYF Program Center.
+It would also be wise to speak to your U.S. bank prior to departure about its procedures and fees for wire transfers.